dinualx/Data-Collection-App/README.md

             else:
                 logging.error("ERROR: The is no data collected for any process, please collect data for a process first")

+This is where we create the application main window.

         window = Tk()
         window.title("Process metrics collection")
         window.geometry('2000x300')

-This is the method to create the application main window.

         ######################################################################################
         # On column 0 we have info related to process #####################################